kkoyung/kkoyung.github.io/content/_index.md

 {{< propic >}}

 Hi, I'm Kingsley Yung, also known as Yung King On (in Cantonese).
-I'm currently a PhD candidate in theoretical computer science at [CUHK](https://www.cuhk.edu.hk) in Hong Kong, under the supervision of [Andrej Bogdanov](https://andrejb.net/) and [Farzan Farnia](https://www.cse.cuhk.edu.hk/~farnia/).
+I recently got my PhD in computer science at [CUHK](https://www.cuhk.edu.hk) in Hong Kong, under the supervision of [Andrej Bogdanov](https://andrejb.net/) and [Farzan Farnia](https://www.cse.cuhk.edu.hk/~farnia/).
 Before that, I received my BSc in Mathematics and MSc in Computer Science from the same university.

-My research interests include probabilistic combinatorics, random constraint satisfaction problems, and any interesting problems in theoretical computer science.
+My research interests include probabilistic combinatorics, random constraint satisfaction problems, average-case complexity, cryptography, and any interesting problems in theoretical computer science.

 ## Publications